Skerwe/markdown-documentation-library/docs/development-docs/game-development/indie-game-marketing-notes.md

-# Indie Game Development Marketing
+# Indie Game Marketing Notes

 Create website, a game trailer and a steam page (as soon as possible)
 Build up a email list and wishlist